The signs and symptoms of a shopping addiction

 Here are some examples to help you think about what’s really going on for you right now.

-You might have become addicted because maybe you are:
+You may have become addicted because maybe you are:

 You can see that there's likely to be more to your spending habits than you might have thought when you started reading this article.
 Maybe you've already become aware of what your particular underlying problem is.